kukicado/ng-atl-workshop-guide/node-api.md

 ## API Routes

-Open the `routes.js` file and add this code:
+Open the `routes.js` file and let's examine the code:

 ```js
 // Source